Donearm/Cooking-Recipes/pizza_making.md

 ### A few experimentations with pizza making

-_Note: all recipes, unless otherwise specified, are cooked on a 2,5cm thick pizza stone, in a normal, up to 220°, oven_
+_Note: all recipes, unless otherwise specified, are cooked on a 2,5cm thick pizza stone, in a normal, up to 220°, oven.
+A leaven like "lievito madre" is used_

 Ingredients

-* 468gr flour
+* 400gr flour
-* 292ml water
+* 240ml water
 * 16gr sugar
-* 7gr salt
+* 9gr salt
 * 5gr yeast
 * 15ml olive oil